-Working with Susan’s original paintings, graphic artist Mark Barclay has created a collection of surface designs adapted from Susan’s work, and Form Function Style is excited to present the Susan C. Price surface design collection.
+Working with Susan’s original paintings, graphic design studio Dsgnr Graphik has created a collection of surface designs adapted from Susan’s work, and Form Function Style is excited to present the Susan C. Price surface design collection.
 Click on the buttons below to explore all of Susan’s work.

 Mesmerizing collages of flowers, plants, insects, and found objects are featured in Morton Design House patterns and prints.
 Nature is a constant theme in Morton Design House’s surface design collections available on a wide range of apparel and home accessories.
 Form Function Style is pleased to represent Morton Design House licensed art.
 Live beautifully!

 Pop-Art for the Instant Generation!
 Featuring bits of vintage advertising images, off-kilter humor, words, and phrases, and a pop-art & culture sensibility, Unkie Monkie Studios has been an online repository for all things retro for more than a decade.
 Form Function Style is happy to represent the studio’s recent expansion into surface design on a wide variety of products for the novelty gift market.

 Beautiful Surfaces surface design brand focuses specifically on greeting cards, note cards, and wall art.
 Featuring close-up views of flowers, plants, and animals, Beautiful Surfaces art prints bring a splash of color, and style to any environment.
 Enhance your kitchen, office, entryway – any space that could use a lift.
 Beautiful Surfaces…surround yourself!